 Again, follow tech support advice first (Restart, Update)

-Start the Netflix troubleshooting process on your Android device by restarting your device.
-If that doesn’t help, make sure both your Netflix app and Android version are up to date.
+Start the Netflix troubleshooting process on Android by restarting your device.
+If that doesn’t help, make sure both your Netflix app and Android OS version are up to date.

 Use the Netflix network check tool (Android)